-If you have arthritis, you probably focus on a few tried-and-true management strategies.
+If you have arthritis or lupus, you probably focus on a few tried-and-true management strategies.
 You may take medicines to treat pain, do exercises to ease stiffness, and use assistive devices to help yourself stay mobile and active.
 Protecting yourself from the sun probably doesn’t make your to-do list.
-But for many people with arthritis — either because of the arthritis itself or the drugs they take to treat it — sun protection should be part of a comprehensive self-management plan.
+But for many people with arthritis or lupus — either because of arthritis itself or the drugs they take to treat it — sun protection should be part of a comprehensive self-management plan.
+This article offers tips for arthritis, lupus and sun sensitivity to help people who suffer from conditions that require them to be aware of how much exposure to the sun they get.

 Several types of arthritis make people more sensitive to sunlight.